wsyCUHK/SACCT/README.md

 ## Introduction
 This is the implementations related to our paper "Deep Reinforcement Learning with Communication Transformer for Adaptive Live Streaming in Wireless Edge Networks", submitted to IEEE JSAC.

+## Requirements and Installation
+We recommended the following dependencies.

+* Python 3.6
+* Torch 1.8.1
+* CUDA 11.1

 ## About Authors